cn-uofbasel/PiCN/doc/hello_world.md

  ![PyCharm Relay](https://raw.githubusercontent.com/cn-uofbasel/PiCN/master/doc/pycharm-run-relay.png "PyCharm Open 2")

 **Next Steps**

-Nice, your development environment is read!
-If you want to learn more about how to setup an entire network, read [tutorial](tutorial.md).
+Nice, your development environment is ready!
+If you want to learn more about how to setup an entire network, read the [Tutorial](tutorial.md).
 If you want to learn about the internals of PiCN go to [Architecture](architecture.md).